Adolescent Program (12 to 18 Years)

 In Montessori’s third plane of development, from twelve to eighteen, the adolescent has a ‘humanistic mind’ eager to understand humanity and the contribution they can make to society.

-Rockingham Montessori School’s Adolescent Program commenced in January 2012 with 12 students from 12-15 years.
+Rockingham Montessori School’s Adolescent Program (Montessori High School) commenced in January 2012 with 12 students from 12-15 years.
 The program is co-located with Murdoch University, in Dixon Rd, Rockingham.
-Since commencement the program has continued to grow in student numbers and in 2015 we had our first students receive WACE.
+Since commencement the program has continued to grow in student numbers and in 2015, we had our first students receive WACE.
 Graduate students have gone onto various post school pathways; Tertiary studies including Commerce, Law, Teaching across various Universities, Vocational studies and directly into the workforce.

-The Adolescent Program follows the Australian Montessori Curriculum in Middle School and incorporates Western Australia’s Senior School Curriculum in the form of Courses of Study in the Senior School.
-The Adolescent Program has a strong influence on the child’s personal growth in the areas of public speaking, the arts, sports, business, economics, entrepreneurship, out-of-school activities and work-readiness skills.
+Rockingham Montessori’s Adolescent Program follows the Australian Montessori Curriculum in Middle School and incorporates Western Australia’s Senior School Curriculum in the form of Courses of Study in the Senior School.
+Our high school program has a strong influence on the child’s personal growth in the areas of public speaking, the arts, sports, business, economics, entrepreneurship, out-of-school activities and work-readiness skills.
 The Adolescent Program incorporates internships to ensure students gain real-life experiences to guide their future career pathways.